Ingredient Profile Evening Primrose Oil

 Since the 17th century, Evening Primrose Oil has gained popularity for its remedial activity and has been used in Europe since then for medicinal purposes.
 (Source NDA 14 May 2018).

-We are using Evening Primrose in 2 of our products
+I am using Evening Primrose in 2 of my products

 2) Calming Day & Night Moisturiser - Fragrance free, creamy textured and readily absorbed, this moisturiser hydrates, nourishes and helps calm and defend sensitive or intolerant, reddened skin.
 It supports the skins' barrier function with skin loving botanicals and helps protect your skin from common problems such as free radicals, photo-ageing and general weather damage.